-Done right, email marketing is one of the best performing channels for the travel and tourism industry.
+Done right, email marketing is one of the best-performing channels for the travel and tourism industry.
 So it’s time you start taking full advantage of it.
-The ticket to success lies in a email marketing strategy that will grow your big or small business.
+The ticket to success lies in an email marketing strategy that will grow your big or small business.

 But how?
-To master email marketing in Travel, you definitely need to bring two things:
+To master email marketing in Travel, you need to bring two things: